Bloodsucking Bastards: Release

 Bloodsucking Bastards had its World Premiere as the opening night film of the 2015 Slamdance Film Festival in Park City, Utah.
 Shortly after it was announced, Scream Factory, had acquired distribution rights to the film.
 The film went on to premiere at the Sarasota Film Festival on April 11, 2015. and the Texas Frightmare Weekend on May 1, 2015.
 The film was released on September 4, 2015, in a limited release and through video on demand.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 67% based on 24 reviews, with an average rating of 5.79/10.
-The website's critics consensus reads: "Bloodsucking Bastards gets a few gallons of B-movie fun out of its sanguine humor and solid cast, even if it isn't quite as wild as its title might suggest."
-On Metacritic, the film has a weighted average score of 50 out of 100, based on seven critics, indicating "mixed or average" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 7 critics, indicating "mixed or average" reviews.